sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes-screensaver.md

 # ScreenSaver

+> [!Note]
-In Windows 10 version 1709, ScreenSaver functionality in Themes is removed.
+> In Windows 10 version 1709, ScreenSaver functionality in Themes is removed.
 ScreenSaver is deprecated in Group Policy, Control Panel, and SysPrep.
 Lockscreen features and policies are preferred over using ScreenSaver.
+We recommend using automatic power plans to dim the screen.
+This can help reduce system power consumption.

 `ScreenSaver` specifies the path to a Windows screen saver file in a theme.

-**Note**
-We do not recommend setting this value.
-Instead, we recommend using automatic power plans to dim the screen.
-This can help reduce system power consumption.

 ## Values